HashNotAdam/blog/content/blog/004-cards-against-isolation-introduction.md

 ### Build approach

 Now that we have an idea of how this is going to be structured, there are many ways we could choose to build it.
-One way might be to start back-end heavy, building out the data models and the game logic and then plugging in an interface later.
-While I’m a full stack developer, the majority of my work involves back-end logic and so I’m naturally more comfortable there and the back-to-front approach is appealing.
-The problem with spending so much time in the back-end first, however, is that it can be a long time before you get any real feedback (not that the red/green colours of your test suite aren’t super exciting).
+One way might be to start backend heavy, building out the data models and the game logic and then plugging in an interface later.
+While I’m a full stack developer, the majority of my work involves backend logic and so I’m naturally more comfortable there and the back-to-front approach is appealing.
+The problem with spending so much time in the backend first, however, is that it can be a long time before you get any real feedback (not that the red/green colours of your test suite aren’t super exciting).
 Also, if you build by feature, your git commits are going to tell a more cohesive story.